 505-632-3245 or 800-582-5687

-Navajo Lake Marina is your one stop shop for all Navajo Lake adventures!
-Located on the southern end of the reservoir, in the Pine Site of Navajo Lake State Park, this marina offers guide service, boat rentals, a supply store and restaurant.
+Navajo Lake Marina is your one-stop shop for all Navajo Lake adventures!
+Located on the southern end of the reservoir, in the Pine Site of Navajo Lake State Park, this marina offers guide service, boat rentals, a supply store, restaurant, and much more.

 36 Road 4110 Unit 1, Navajo Dam, NM 87419

-Navajo Lake State Park is the ultimate playground for adventurers with 150 miles of shoreline and over 280 days of sunshine and spectacular scenery.
+Navajo Lake State Park is the ultimate playground for camping, fishing, exploring, and boating with 150 miles of shoreline and over 280 days of sunshine and spectacular scenery.
+Please note, New Mexico State Parks are open to residents for day use only at this time.

 Navajo Lake State Park Navajo Dam, NM 87419